NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Learned Guard Prodigy.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of the Arcana or Occultism skill, as well as Legal Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to interact with Learned Guards and with academics such as librarians and scholars.
-You gain the [[Feats/Recognize Spell|Recognize Spell]] skill feat.
+You gain the [[Recognize Spell|Recognize Spell]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*